Best nasi lemak in Singapore

 13. Mount Faber Nasi Lemak

 Operating just like your regular ol’ cai fan stall, Mount Faber Nasi Lemak allows you to choose the dishes to pair with the coconutty rice, such as otah, sayur lodeh, braised eggplant, and fried fish balls.
 If you’re overwhelmed by the choices available, fret not as they also have set meals.
-Set B ($5.90) is the simplest of the lot, coming with a fried chicken wing, long beans, an egg, ikan bilis, and peanuts.
-Wash down your meal with a cup of their Signature Lime Juice With Sour Plum, which you can get at an additional $1.50.
+The Chicken Wing Set ($6.80) is the simplest of the lot, coming with a fried chicken wing, long beans, an egg, ikan bilis, and peanuts.
+The set comes with a cup of their Signature Lime Juice With Sour Plum.

 Website